 Cooking Equipment Needed: Chef's knife, cutting board, measuring cups, measuring spoons, citrus juicer, mixing bowls, spatula or spoon, baking sheet, toaster oven (one to try: the Breville Smart Oven) or broiler

-- 1 to 2 tablespoons fresh lemon juice (plus more as needed)
+1 to 2 tablespoons freshly squeezed lemon juice, plus more to taste

 Finely mince the celery and red pepper, and roughly chop the capers.